nktssk/Hexacon/README.md

 ## Synopsis

-**Hexacon** is a new way to share your content in your app by make it look like your apple watch
+**Hexacon** is a new way to display content in your app like the Apple Watch SpringBoard

 Inspired by the work of [`lmmenge`](https://github.com/lmmenge/WatchSpringboard-Prototype)